XITRIX/Moonlight-Switch/README.md

   </p>
 </details>

-# If you cannot use bitrate higher than 10 Mbps - read this!
+# How to reach higher bitrate
-To be able to use any streaming setting higher than 720p - resolution, 10MBbps - Bitrate, you need to overclock CPU of your console.
+To be able to use high bitrate setting especially with 1080p - resolution, you need to overclock CPU/GPU of your console.

-This leads from lack of access to GPU decoder and because of that all decoding performs on CPU, while it is not powerfull enough to handle it.

 To learn more about that you can take a look at [Sys-Clk homebrew](https://github.com/retronx-team/sys-clk) or entire [Atmosphere build - 4IFIR](https://github.com/rashevskyv/4IFIR/blob/main/README_ENG.md) which includes everything you need to overclock your console

 I DO NOT RESPOSIBLE FOR ANY DAMAGE TO YOUR CONSOLE IF ANYTHING WILL GO WRONG!
 I am using 4IFIR by myself and not find any issue, but everything possible.
 So think by you own head and be responsible for what you do with your devices!

-# Attention for developers
-If you know how to debug Nintendo Switch Homebrew applications please let me know!
-I have no idea how to do this, I'm just an iOS developer who wants "click-click, UI debugger here we go" and not this GDB and Coredump stuff...

-Jokes aside, I seriously couldn't find any usefull information about it, all crashes shows ?? instead of function names and I cannot understand what I do wrong.

 # Installing
 1. Download latest Moonlight-Switch [release](https://github.com/XITRIX/Moonlight-Switch/releases).